rackerlabs/rackspace-how-to/content/cloud-servers/create-a-support-ticket-in-the-cloud-control-panel.md

 2. Click **TICKETS** > **Create Ticket**.

-When you create a new ticket, you can select a broad product category, such as Cloud Servers or Cloud Databases, and then a more specific category that narrows down the type of problem you are experiencing, such as General Support, or API.
+When you create a new ticket, select a broad product category, such as Cloud Servers or Cloud Databases, and then a more specific category that narrows down the type of problem you are experiencing, such as General Support or API.
 In the **Details** section, enter a subject and message describing your issue.
 You can also attach a file up to 20 MB to the ticket.
 After you have entered information into all the fields, click **Submit Ticket**.

-The best way to communicate with our Support Technicians and provide specific details about a problem that you are experiencing is by opening a ticket.
-The advantage of using a ticket is that it allows you to copy & paste or attach cumbersome information such as traceroutes and error log entries directly into the ticket.

 ### View support tickets

-When you click on the **Support Tickets** or **Create or View a Ticket** link, you will see a list displaying your currently open tickets, and a tab with the option to view your closed tickets.
+To see previously opened or closed support tickets, click **TICKETS** > **Ticket Lists**.
+A list displays your currently open tickets and a tab with the option to view your closed tickets.
 Each ticket entry displays the name, the date it was last updated, the ticket status, and ticket ID number.
-To create a new ticket, click **Create Ticket**.
+To create a new ticket from the list view, click **Create Ticket**.